Speech-language pathology studies

 I don't regret my choice at all!

 Hi!
-My name is Amélie, and I'm 18 years old.
-I'll start by telling you a little bit about myself.
+My name is Amélie, and I’m 18 years old.
+I’ll start by telling you a little about my background.

-Last year, I was in my final year of high school, specializing in life and earth sciences.
-I also took European English classes.
+Last year, I was in my senior year of high school in the science track, specializing in biology.
+I was also enrolled in the European English program.
 I graduated with honors.
-I am currently in my first year of speech therapy studies in Montpellier.
-I am also the admissions officer for the speech therapy student association, Dislalie.
-I manage the Facebook and Instagram pages for admissions and am happy to respond to your emails.
+I am currently in my first year of speech-language pathology in Montpellier.
+I am also the admissions coordinator for the speech-language pathology student association, Dislalie.
+So I manage the “Admissions” Facebook and Instagram pages and am happy to answer your emails.

-The desire to study to become a speech therapist first appeared in ninth grade.
-I'm not sure how it came about, but I think it was while reading articles about medical and paramedical professions.
-In addition, I did my ninth-grade internship in an elementary school, in a multi-level class (kindergarten and first grade), which I couldn't do with a speech therapist because of medical confidentiality.
-During this internship, I was able to spend time with the RASED teacher and see how she helped students with difficulties.
-Even though the RASED teacher is different from a speech therapist, it reinforced my desire to become a speech therapist.
-However, during high school, I was torn between enrolling in PASS or trying to get into a university speech therapy training center.
-Even on Parcoursup, I applied for LAS, PASS and, of course, several speech therapy training centers.
-I applied for the CFUOs in Toulouse, Clermont-Ferrand, Montpellier and Nice.
+The desire to study to become a speech-language pathologist first came to me in ninth grade.
+I’m not quite sure how it started, but I think it was while reading articles about careers in the medical and paramedical fields.
+Also, I did my ninth-grade internship at an elementary school in a multi-grade classroom (kindergarten and first grade) and couldn’t work with a speech-language pathologist because of patient confidentiality.
+During that internship, I got to spend time with the RASED teacher and see how she helped students who were struggling.
+Even though the RASED teacher’s role is different from that of a speech-language pathologist, it reinforced my desire to become one.
+However, during high school, I was torn between applying to a PASS program or trying to get into a university speech-language pathology training center.
+Even on Parcoursup, I listed preferences for LAS, PASS, and, of course, several speech-language pathology training centers.
+I applied to the CFUOs in Toulouse, Clermont-Ferrand, Montpellier, and Nice.
 I was accepted into the one in Nice and then the one in Montpellier in May.
-Several factors came into play when choosing between medicine and speech therapy.
-First of all, the pressure and competitiveness of medicine didn't suit me.
-Secondly, in speech therapy, a real bond of trust and follow-up is established over time with patients, which is not necessarily the case in medicine.
+Several factors came into play when choosing between medicine and speech-language pathology.
+First of all, the pressure and competitiveness of medicine didn’t suit me.
+Second, in speech-language pathology, a genuine bond of trust and ongoing care develops over time with patients, which isn’t necessarily the case in medicine.

-I'm going to talk to you now about admission (after all, it's kind of my job 😊).
-Admission to the program is quite selective, in the sense that there are many applicants for very few places.
-Some people therefore opt to do a one-year bachelor's degree, most often in language sciences, while they wait to be accepted, which allows them to acquire knowledge.
-But in my opinion, you should still try in the year you graduate from high school, because nothing ventured, nothing gained, and I am proof of that.
-A large part of the 2020-2025 class are recent high school graduates.
+I’m going to talk to you now about the admissions process (after all, that’s kind of my job 😊).
+Admission to the program is quite selective, in the sense that there are many applicants for very few spots.
+Some people therefore enroll in a bachelor’s program—most often a bachelor’s in language sciences—while waiting to be accepted, which allows them to gain knowledge.
+But in my opinion, you should still try applying the year you graduate from high school, because nothing ventured, nothing gained—and I’m living proof of that.
+A good portion of the class of 2020–2025 are recent high school graduates.

 How are my studies going?
-Well, I admit that it's a bit complicated given the current situation.
-But otherwise, the class is great, there's a fantastic atmosphere, and everyone helps each other out.
-The Dislalie association is really active, even during these difficult times.
-If you want to join us, it'll be the best decision of your life😊.
-Plus, the weather is always nice in Montpellier 😁.
-But let's get back to more serious matters: the course content...
-The content during the first two years is quite theoretical, but it's still very varied and comprehensive.
-As for the workload, it depends on each individual and your background.
-If you're in prep school this year, the workload will seem light.
-Personally, I find the workload to be significant, but not at all insurmountable, far from it.
-It's true that with the end of my senior year spent working from home, it took me a while to get back into the swing of things, but honestly, with good organization (or not), it's entirely possible.
-Another positive point is that internships are done during a standardized period, which allows you to do your internship wherever you want, even abroad.
-In fact, in Montpellier, it is possible to do an internship and/or a semester abroad.
+Well, I have to admit it’s a bit complicated given the current situation.
+But other than that, the class is great—there’s a fantastic atmosphere and everyone really looks out for each other.
+The Dislalie student group is super active, even during these tough times.
+If you want to join us, it’ll be the best decision of your life😊.
+Plus, the weather’s always nice in Montpellier 😁.
+Okay, let’s get back to more serious matters: the course content… The content during the first two years is fairly theoretical, but it’s still very varied and comprehensive.
+As for the workload, it depends on the individual and your background; if you’re in prep school this year, the workload will seem manageable.
+Personally, the workload still feels significant to me, but it’s not at all insurmountable—far from it.
+It’s true that after finishing my senior year of high school remotely, it took me a little while to get back into the swing of things, but honestly, with good organization (or even without it), it’s definitely manageable.
+Another positive aspect is that internships take place during a flexible period, which allows you to do your internship wherever you want, even abroad.
+In fact, in Montpellier, it’s possible to do an internship and/or a semester abroad.

-My final word: I don't regret my choice at all!
-If you enjoy interacting with people, are observant, patient, creative, open-minded, a good listener, interested in paramedical work, and not daunted by five or more years of study, I think you might enjoy being a speech therapist.
-So don't hesitate, go for it and discover this wonderful profession!
-I hope my testimony has been helpful.
-If you have any questions, feel free to contact me on the Dislalie Instagram or Facebook page or by email: concours.dislalie@gmail.com
+My final thoughts: I don’t regret my choice at all!
+If you enjoy working with people, are observant, patient, creative, open-minded, and a good listener; if the healthcare field interests you; and if the idea of five years of study—or even more—doesn’t scare you, I think you might really enjoy being a speech-language pathologist.
+So don’t hesitate—go for it and discover this wonderful profession!
+I hope my story has been helpful.
+If you have any questions, feel free to contact me on Dislalie’s Instagram or Facebook page, or by email: concours.dislalie@gmail.com

-Dislalie, the association of speech therapy students in Montpellier, was founded in 1998.
-It is run by a board of 19 members and by all the students who belong to the association.
+Dislalie, the association of speech-language pathology students in Montpellier, was founded in 1998.
+It is run by an executive board of 19 members and by all the students who are members of the association.

 Follow Dislalie!